FatehGreenAppleYOSHI/Plotagon-By-Fateh-Green-Apple-YOSHI/README.md

 first. copy all content to C:\ProgramData\PLOTAGON_PROGRAMDATA_GUID (Guid you have) then. on plotagon story desktop 1.30.0 only, copy the "CereProc" folder to C:\Program Files\Plotagon\Plotagon\Plotagon_Data\StreamingAssets
 # On android
 copy all content to Android\data\com.plotagon.plotagon\files and that's it
+# Example
+if you have your old android devices, download plotagon 1.30.0 if you haave your new android devices, download plotagon 1.37.11